History of the Census

 When the troops of the first French Republic invaded Malta in 1798, the Maltese population was said to number over 100,000.
 Depredations during the French siege of Valletta brought it down to 93,054 (Census in 1807).
 The information for this Census, which showed that 31 per cent of the population was concentrated in the environs of Valletta and Floriana, was abstracted from parochial registers.
 According to a detailed report on the 1813 plague by Dr. W.H.
 Burrell, Principal Medical Officer of the Army in Malta, the total population was estimated at 111,000.

 On March 21, 1842 the first census in a line of decennial censuses was carried out.
-The 2011 Census will be the seventeenth in this series.
+The 2021 Census was the eighteenth in this series.
 The five censuses held between 1842 and 1881 were authorised by an Official Notice published in the Malta Government Gazette.
 Each housekeeper or head of the household was required to complete a form that was delivered by an official enumerator on a fixed date and subsequently collected, duly filled, five days after.
 In view of the widespread illiteracy, the Notice stated:

 … to the effect that such forms may be filled up with accuracy and despatch, the Governor requests the well-informed and respectable inhabitants to assist their neighbours in furnishing the required information.